Collateral (film): Development

 When he was 17 years old, Australian writer Stuart Beattie took a cab home from Sydney airport and had the idea of a homicidal maniac sitting in the back of a cab with the driver nonchalantly conversing with him, trusting his passenger implicitly.
 Beattie drafted his idea into a two-page treatment titled "The Last Domino", then later began writing the screenplay.
 The original story centered around an African-American female cop who witnesses a hit, and the romance between the cab driver and his then librarian girlfriend.
 The final film has limited resemblance to the original treatment.

 Beattie was waiting tables when he came in to contact with Julie Richardson, whom he had met on a UCLA Screenwriting Extension course.
-Richardson had become a producer and was searching for projects for Frank Darabont, Rob Fried and Chuck Russell's company, Edge City, which was created to make low budget genre movies for HBO.
-Beattie later pitched her his idea of "The Last Domino."
+Richardson had become a producer and was searching for projects for Frank Darabont, Rob Fried and Chuck Russell's company, Edge City, which was created to make low budget genre films for HBO.
+Beattie later pitched her his idea of "The Last Domino".
 Richardson pitched the idea to Darabont, who brought the team in for a meeting, including Beattie, and set up the project under Edge City.
 After two drafts, HBO passed on the project.

 At a general meeting at DreamWorks with executive Marc Haimes, Beattie mentioned the script.
 Haimes immediately contacted Richardson, read the script overnight, and DreamWorks put in an offer the following day.
 Early drafts of Collateral's script set the film in New York City.
 Later revisions of the script moved the film's setting to Los Angeles.
 Darabont, Fried and Russell would remain on as executive producers.